The Story of John Graham Mellor

 A brand name was needed to start and after a solid seven minutes of brainstorming, the name Tellason was born.
 It sounded a lot better than Indigo Palms, which was probably taken already by a passionate group of silver-haired, Hawaiian shirt-wearing semi-retirees.
 Plus, Tellason sounded like a place where one could purchase a shovel and some dynamite back in the day.
 It also happened to be an amalgamation of our last names.

 Step two proved to be much more of a challenge- go out and make a jean that mattered.
 The fit needed to be perfect.
 It needed to be made in San Francisco.
 It needed to be priced as fairly as possible using some of the best fabric in the world from Cone Mills White Oak in Greensboro, North Carolina.

 Once we made the final prototype, we were set.
 There was nothing we needed to tweak and we were confident that what we put in a box, would, at the very least, fit well.
-We received the call from the factory that our jeans were ready.
-240 units (8 boxes total, just the amount that would fit into Tony’s 10 year old Volvo V70) were waiting for us and just like that, we were in business.
+We received a call from the factory that our jeans were ready.
+240 units (8 boxes total, just the amount that would fit into Tony’s 10-year-old Volvo V70) were waiting for us and just like that, we were in business.